Stop Litigating. Start Parenting.

 How PCs Manage High Conflict and

-How PC Works to Keep Out of Court.
+How PCs Work to Keep You Out of Court.

 These resources are available whether or not you retain my services.
 This Resource Library is intended to support understanding, not to exercise authority.

-While Parenting Coordination is often used once conflict is entrenched, earlier support can prevent years of litigation.
+Parenting Coordination is often used once conflict is entrenched — but earlier support can prevent years of litigation.

 • Increasing hostility